10 Eco-Friendly Ideas for a Green Wedding

 If you really want to inspire others to join you on your mission for a better environment, you can gift them a uniquely green experience.
 Find a quiet (and city-approved!) place for an outdoor ceremony where all your guests can join you in planting a few trees or sprinkling seeds for the coming season.
 You can also gift eco-friendly wedding favors made by local, sustainable businesses: fresh jams and jellies, organic teas, artisan soaps, and more!

 Planning a wedding is surely a frenzy of details, options, and commitments.
 Making the extra commitment to incorporate green(er) ideas into your wedding ceremony is a beautiful way to add karma to your day!
 We’ve worked with many brides who are eager to try a little something different without straying too far from tradition.
-If you want more tips based on our experience please contact us for a free consultation!
+If you want more tips based on our experience, please contact us for a free conversation!